cheryllium/spew/README.md

 ### rows and cols organize divs

 The `ROWS` and `COLS` functions do all of the work in Spew.
-These each take as an argument a single list of plists (in other words, a list of divs) and return a list of div plists as well.
+These each take as an argument a single list of plists (in other words, a list of divs) and return a div plist.
 The `ROWS` function will organize its divs in rows (each div will be a separate row) while the `COLS` function organizes them into columns.

     (rows